 Member is able to reside continuously in the community with wraparound supports (i.e., some individuals may not be eligible because they have high-acuity needs or conditions that are not suitable for home-based care due to safety or other concerns).

-☐ NURSING RESIDENTS TRANSITIONING TO THE COMMUNITY: Adult Nursing Facility Residents Transitioning to the Community Please confirm the Member meets ALL of the following criteria:
+☐ NURSING HOME RESIDENTS TRANSITIONING TO THE COMMUNITY: Adult Nursing Facility Residents Transitioning to the Community Please confirm the Member meets ALL of the following criteria:

 Member is a nursing facility resident who is interested in moving out of the institution.